Frequently Asked Questions (FAQ)

 What is a structured walk?

 On a structured walk, our dog walks behind us or right by our side.
 This also helps us to foster a calm state of mind in our dogs.
 Most people walk their dogs with them out in front leading the walk (which in their mind is leading your pack).
 This means their ears are perked up, chest out, probably sniffing and assessing the area.
 When people walk their dogs like this, a dog easily has room to become reactive and aggressive towards other dogs and people on walks.
-We want our dogs to walk behind us or next to us with their ears back, relaxed and letting us “do the scanning,” which is to say, leading the walk.
-The basic tool that helps us to achieve a walk like this is a prong collar.
-We believe they are the most gentle and effective way to communicate where we want them to be on our walk.
+I want my dogs to walk behind me or next to me with their ears back, relaxed and letting me “do the scanning,” which is to say, leading the walk.
+The basic tool that helps me to achieve a walk like this is a prong collar.
+I believe they are the most gentle and effective way to communicate where I want them to be on the walk.

 What’s the point of the “place” command?